[Growing A Beard] For The First Time

 It’s important to use beard oil after every wash to ensure that you put back some of those natural oils you’ve lost in the washing process.

-Again, there are so many beard oils out there, but the UK based Little Green Soap Company do a nice 100% pure natural oil which is pretty damn sexy.
+Again, there are so many beard oils out there, but try to find a natural and organic beard oil for your beard.

 There is an option to use beard balm, but I would recommend this at a later stage in your beard journey.